RESEARCH STARTER

 If there are no accessible outcrops or underground viewpoints, the field geologist must turn to the expensive direct method of evidence-gathering: drilling.
 Drilling into the ground with specialized drilling rigs allows access to the subsurface.
 The examination of small broken rock samples brought up by a diamond drill bit or solid “rock cores” brought up by hollow drill bits is a direct means of studying rocks that do not exist at the surface.
 These samples can be compared with those taken from well-known nearby regions, and any disruption or missing units of rock may indicate the presence of a fault.
 If a subsurface geologic map exists, the geologist can predict which rocks exist below the drill site and use this information in conjunction with the collected rock samples.

-If the evidence from drilling does not match the regional geology, then one or more faults may have been at work shuffling the sequence of rocks below.
+If the evidence from drilling does not match the regional geology, then one or more faults may have been at work, shuffling the sequence of rocks below.
 Sometimes large blocks of rock get caught between faults when they move and become bent, folded, or twisted, creating a highly complex pattern that is not easy to understand using drill core data alone; the uncertainty of what lies below ground increases.

 Evidence from Geologic Maps

 Indirect evidence of thrust faulting can be had from a geologic map of an area.
-Geologic maps show the distribution, thickness, age, and orientation of the various types of rock that would be seen at the surface of the earth were all the soil covering removed.
+Geologic maps show the distribution, thickness, age, and orientation of the various types of rock that would be seen at the surface of the Earth were all the soil covering removed.
 Any older rock formation that sits on top of a younger rock formation was most likely moved to its location by thrust faulting.
 Rock formations that appear out of place with the overall sequence of rocks probably suffered a similar fate.

 Several notable large thrust faults exist in the United States.
 They can be seen in the Rocky Mountain region as a series of sharp, parallel ridges similar to the teeth on a saw—hence the term “sawtooth,” as in the peaks of the Sawtooth Mountain Range in Montana.
 In the same state, a low-lying slab of rock known as the Lewis Overthrust shows a horizontal displacement of about 24 kilometers with a fault plane that dips at an angle of less than 3 degrees.
-Thrust faults occur in most mountain ranges on the earth such as the Appalachian Mountains, the European Alps, and the Himalaya.
+Thrust faults occur in most mountain ranges on the Earth, such as the Appalachian Mountains, the European Alps, and the Himalayas.

 Engineering and Economic Applications